Aluminum is one of the most commonly used materials in the manufacturing industry for making parts with complex shapes and geometries.

 Upon cooling and solidification of the casting, the sand mold can be opened to remove the casting.

-This type of casting is cheap and applicable to any aluminum alloy.
+This type of casting is cheap and applicable to aluminum and other metals such as cast iron and cast steel.

 Pressure die Casting